Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Relative orbifold Donaldson--Thomas theory

 If $\cD$ is disconnected, one can put as many relative insertions as the connected components of $\cD$.

-A class $P\in K(Y)$ is called \emph{multi-regular}, if it can be represented by some coherent sheaf, such that the associated representation of the stabilizer group at the generic point is a multiple of the regular representation.
+A class $P\in K(Y)$ is called \emph{multi-regular}, if it can be represented by some coherent sheaf, such that the associated representation of the stabilizer group at the generic point of each component of its support is a multiple of the regular representation.
 For such $P$ we have a formula for the virtual dimension in the compact case.

 \begin{prop} Suppose $\cX$ is proper and $P$ is multi-regular.
 The virtual dimension of $[\Hilb^P(\cX,\cD)]^\vir$ is given by

 where $[I]$ is any point in the moduli space. \end{prop}

 \begin{proof} Consider a representative $I$ on $\cX[k]$.
 Since $\dim \fA=0$, we have